Topological Gravity as the Early Phase of Our Universe

 Note that the notion of time is common to both phases of the universe.
 And so this leads to a notion of energy common to both phases.
 The most natural assumption in the conversion of matter from the previous phase to our phase is that the matter gets converted randomly to all possible degrees of freedom of phase II, compatible with available energy.
-In other words, the matter that we get in phase II for $t>0 $ will be well described by a thermal distribution of matter in our universe, which indeed is a very good approximation to the initial conditions we need for FLRW cosmology.
+In other words, the matter that we get in phase II for $t>0 $ will be well described by a thermal distribution of matter on top of which we have superimposed weak long range correlations that originate from modes that are non-local in phase II.
+This is indeed a very good approximation to the initial conditions we need for FLRW cosmology.
 The horizon problem is solved simply because the locality which is relevant in our universe in phase II is not natural in phase I. In other words, the physics and light modes of phase I, just as in the winding modes of the string gas cosmology, are {\it non-local} as viewed from the perspective of phase II and fluctuations visible in phase II are not part of the degrees of freedom of phase I.